GEAR- UP is an adapted version of our Explorer and Pathfinder programs, targeted at young adults.

-As of 2014 – age extended to 26 years!
 GEAR-UP stands for Goals, Empowerment, Attitude, Respect, Understanding and Proud.
-This program offers young adults the opportunity to particpate in a fully accessible recreational program where they can make new friends, develop new skills and just have fun in a residential camp environment.
-GEAR-UP is offered at Merrywood, as a 10-day program and at Woodeden, as a 6-day program.
+This program offers young adults the opportunity to participate in a fully accessible recreational program where they can make new friends, develop new skills and just have fun in a residential camp environment.
+GEAR-UP is offered at Camp Merrywood and Camp Woodeden.

 Programs in GEAR UP have been designed to allow campers the opportunity to choose what they would like to participate in.
 Some of the programs include archery, pottery, sledge hockey, music & drama, swimming, sailing and using the fully accessible high ropes course.
 Dances, karaoke nights and other activities will be planned in the evening.
 All programs will be geared to older teens/young adults.

 The ratio of staff to campers will be 1:2 .
 Nursing staff is onsite 24 hours a day.

 This program is open to young adults between the ages of 19– 26 years (as of July 1 of the camping year) who have a physical disability.
 Participants must meet the eligibility requirements for individual camp.
 Easter Seals Ontario counsellors will be able to help campers with their care.